-I often talk about how everything is relevant; pain, emotional difficulties, fatigue, stress, etc. What’s a “10” on your pain scale may only be an “8” on mine or vice versa.
+I often talk about how everything is relative: pain, emotional difficulties, fatigue, stress, etc. What’s a “10” on your pain scale may only be an “8” on mine or vice versa.
 We have no way to really, truly, compare.
-Due to this realization I try not to judge people when they say, “I stubbed my toe and am in the worst pain ever” because even though I know I have been through much worse, to them?
+Due to this realization, I try not to judge people when they say, “I stubbed my toe and am in the worst pain ever” because even though I know I have been through much worse, to them?
 Maybe that really is the worst pain they have ever experienced.
 You’re stressed out over a dental bill?
-I amd certain I have more bills and debt than you but there is also someone way worse off than me!
-So I try to always keep that in mind.
+I am certain I have more bills and debt than you, but there is also someone way worse off than me!
+So, I try to always keep that in mind.

 I wish there was a way to explain to people what certain symptoms are like besides building a great vocabulary and translating our feelings into something the average individual can understand.
-Most people (for example) describe fatigue as carrying an extra 100 pounds on their back all day or what I say is that it feels like you have a really bad case of the flu and your body just wants to turn off.
-I try to find ways of allowing people to relate based on their personal experiences but even still, they don’t always really get it as they have never experienced it themselves.
+Most people (for example) describe fatigue as carrying an extra 100 pounds on their back all day.
+What I often say is that it feels like you have a really bad case of the flu and your body just wants to turn off.
+I try to find ways of allowing people to relate based on their personal experiences, but even still, they don’t always really get it as they have never experienced it themselves.

 We can’t just “push through” a lot of this stuff as many might say we should.